What I Misunderstood About Adoption—And, Well, All Parenting

 Not so.

-You see, kids can spot a fake (especially our kids who joined our family through adoption from hard places).
+You see, kids can spot a fake (especially our wary kids who joined our family through adoption).
 They’ve learned to survive by reading body language and facial expressions.
 They know if we are just going through the motions.
 They know if there is a hidden agenda.
 And they can definitely spot if I am impatient, even if I’m trying to hide it.

 There’s a saying, “When you are at ease with yourself, you are at peace with everyone else.”
-My kids know if I am not at peace with myself and it can make them feel unsafe.
+My kids know if I am not at peace with myself, and this can make them feel unsafe.

-Safety is vital for all kids, but especially those from hard places, or with sensitive nervous systems, because their lives have so often felt out of control.
-When any child feels out of control their coping mechanism is often to try to control others, and it usually shows up as dysfunction and misbehavior.
+Safety is vital for all kids, especially those from hard places or with sensitive nervous systems because their lives have often felt out of control.
+When any child feels out of control, their coping mechanism is often to try and control others.
+This usually shows up as dysfunction and misbehavior.

-What I’ve realized about myself is that when I feel the need to control I often seek control in dysfunctional ways and misbehave too.
+I’ve realized that when I feel the need to control, I also sometimes misbehave and seek to control the situation (or others) in dysfunctional ways.

 Why I struggled to be at peace with myself in my early parenting

-If I could go back and do anything differently in my early years of parenting, 20+ years ago, I would take a harder look at myself and what my own agenda was when it comes to parenting.
+If I could go back and do anything differently in my early years of parenting, 20+ years ago, I would take a deeper look at myself and what my own agenda was regarding parenting.

-Often I had concrete expectations in my head about how my children should behave.
+I often had concrete expectations about how my children should behave.
 And if they didn’t deliver, then I was doing something wrong.
 It was all on me.
 The more I felt I lacked control, the more I tried to control them.

 When I have a goal to control my child, I set myself up for anxiety and frustration because controlling another human being is not a reasonable, achievable goal.
 That goal keeps me from being at peace with myself and my child.

-With my own inner turmoil and conflict ever present, I’ve really struggled at times to make our girls feel safe.
-When conflict erupts I have had to learn to consistently ask myself, “What’s going on in me?
-Why do I really want to control this situation so badly?”
+With my own inner turmoil and conflict ever present, I’ve struggled at times to make our girls feel safe.
+When conflict erupts, I have had to learn to consistently ask myself, “What’s going on in me?
+Why am I so determined to control this situation?

-Only when I acknowledged that, yes, I did often have an agenda of my own, could I start really letting go of my own need to control my children.
-And only then did my children start their journey toward feeling safe around me.
+Only when I acknowledge that I have an agenda of my own can I start letting go of the need to control my children.
+And only then do my children begin their journey toward feeling safe around me.

 I’ve noticed that all our kids trust me more now.
-They no longer seem to worry if I’m going to overreact and they feel more comfortable talking to me about things (and choices) they are struggling with.
-Deep down they are learning to understand that I truly am “for them” and it shows in how they approach me.
-It’s been a rewarding journey!
+They no longer seem to worry if I’m going to overreact, and they feel more comfortable talking to me about things (and choices) they are struggling with.
+Deep down, they are learning to understand that I am truly “for them,” which shows in how they approach me.
+It has been a rewarding journey that we are still on to this day.

 CONNECT: I am loved by God, even when I make parenting mistakes

-When we first brought our girls home we put all our training and preparation to work.
-The to-do list was long and we inevitably made mistakes.
-But we kept trying harder and harder, believing that if we got it right that things would go well for us all.
+When we first brought our girls home, we put all our training and preparation to work.
+The to-do list was long, and we inevitably made mistakes.
+But we kept trying harder and harder, believing that if we got it right, things would go well for us all.

-Lies like these can permeate not only how we think about ourselves as parents, but how we think about our kids.
-I found myself thinking, “This child will never make it in the world, and it’s all my fault.”
+Lies like these can permeate not only how we think about ourselves as parents but also how we think about our kids.
+I found myself thinking, “This child will never make it, and it’s all my fault.”

-What I have come to understand is that parenting of any kind is a purifying process and probably one of the hardest things a person will ever do in their life.
+What I have come to understand is that parenting is a purifying process and probably one of the hardest things a person will ever do in life.
 And when you step into adoption (and/or foster care), the purification becomes that much more evident because of the impact of trauma and shame on kids.

-I’m learning to face my personal shame about my parenting mistakes in order to better help my daughters work through their own (often misplaced) shame.
-One verse that has been a consistent encouragement to me is Zephaniah 3:17:
+Over the years, I’ve had to learn to face my personal shame about my parenting mistakes to better help our daughters work through their own (often misplaced) shame.
+One verse that has consistently encouraged me is Zephaniah 3:17:

 My kids can’t realize they are loved no matter what until I accept that I am loved no matter what.
 God loves me in ways I can’t even imagine.
-God showed His love for me even while I was a sinner.
-Or, re-worded, God shows His love for me, in that even when I mess up in my parenting, Christ still died for me.
-His love is unconditional and unfathomable
+His love is unconditional and steadfast and equips me to lead them toward the hope that Christ brings.

 Romans 8 38 39 convinced separate CF version

-COACH: I am called to (and capable of!) what God is asking me to do
+COACH: I am called for what God is asking me to do

 Most parents experience feeling alone and overwhelmed at some point in their parenting journey.
 I am no different.
-It’s easy to be discouraged and feel like, “There is no way I am equipped to handle what God has brought my way.”
+It’s easy to be discouraged and think, “There is no way I am equipped to handle what God has brought my way.”
 But God has never left me.
-His promises are real and I lean on that daily.
+His promises are real, and I lean on that daily.

-As we sought to walk in our calling to encourage our kids, a vital habit has been to evaluate how our feelings of being overwhelmed or discouraged might overflow onto them.
+As we seek to walk in our calling to encourage our kids, a vital habit has been to evaluate our own feelings.
+Are we feeling overwhelmed and discouraged and inadvertently communicating unhelpful messages to our kids?
 It’s been eye-opening to think about how we might be inadvertently communicating unhelpful messages to our kids, especially when we’ve had a difficult interaction with them.

 Resting in God’s promises

 The Bible is filled with the promises of God—all aimed at reminding us that He will equip us for whatever good work He has for us (Ephesians 2:10).
-This applies to adoption, foster care, respite care, caring for a child with a disability or a challenging diagnosis, and any other type of parenting life could throw at us.
+This applies to any parenting challenge that life holds.
 At our house, we work to rest in this.
 And it brings us great peace.

-Sometimes God uses other people to communicate that we are capable and can overcome.
-(Another misconception about adoption: I’m in this parenting thing alone.)
+Sometimes, God uses others to communicate that we are capable and can overcome.
 And often in ways we don’t expect.
-I can remember a day when I was feeling completely over it.
-Over parenting.
+I remember a day when I felt completely “over it.”
+Over having to parent.
 Over the energy it takes to parent six kids.
 Over it all.
 I wanted to get away.
 And then I opened my email.
-I had an email from a dear friend that said the following regarding her own struggles, which mirrored mine at the time:
+I had an email from a dear friend who said the following regarding her own struggles, which mirrored mine:

-I have learned to surround myself with people who are steadfast and who will help carry me when I feel like we can’t go another step in this journey.
+I have learned to surround myself with steadfast people who will help carry me when I feel like I can’t go another step in this journey.
 People who will preach to me when I need to hear it.
-People who will encourage me and walk through the daily messes of life with me.
+People who will encourage me and walk through life’s daily messes with me.
 These friends and family have been a physical representation of how God cares for all of us.
 They are a gift and continue to show me I am called and capable, even when I don’t feel that way myself.

-When you believe that God is going to equip you and provide you with the resources and people you need in your life, you are better able to parent from a place of confidence.
-And when any kids, but especially adopted and foster children, feel your steadfast and strong confidence in God’s plan for your family it can’t help but boost their own confidence that they too are called and capable to walk in the plan God has for their lives.
+When you believe that God will equip you and provide you with the resources and people you need in your life, you can parent from a place of confidence.
+And when kids feel your steadfast and strong confidence in God’s plan, it boosts their own confidence that they too are called and capable of walking in the plan God has for their lives.

 CORRECT: I am responsible for my parenting

-Perhaps the most humbling step of the framework (especially if you were raised with traditional parenting) is the need to be able to recognize when you’ve blown it and apologize to your kids when appropriate.
+Perhaps the most challenging step of the framework (especially if you were raised with traditional parenting) is the need to recognize when you’ve blown it and apologize to your kids when appropriate.

-But here’s the catch: the parents at our house use The Five Steps to Sorry too.
+But here’s the catch: the parents at our house use The Peace Process, too.

-If you’ve ever felt the need to apologize to your child, you know it can be excruciating.
+If you’ve ever felt the need to apologize to your child, you know it can feel humbling and discouraging.
 And you worry it will undermine your authority.
 But the truth is, it does the exact opposite.
-By owning your own mistakes, and then making things right, you are modeling for your kids the humility and grace that comes from God to all of us.
+By owning your mistakes and then making things right, you are modeling for your kids the humility and grace that comes from God to all of us.

 Is it hard to apologize to your kids?
 Absolutely.